spathman/getdata-014-course-project/README.md

 The 'run_analysis.R' script is extensively commented to explain the actions of the script.

-On sucessful completion of the script '**tidy_data.txt**' will be written to the working directory.
+On sucessful completion of the script '**tidydata.txt**' will be written to the working directory.

 The data dictionary for the **tidy data** can be found in *codebook.md* file.